Budibase/website/content/it/templates/open-source-it-knowledge-base/index.md

 * Searchability and filtering.
 * Streamlined processes.

 Budibase is the smart way to build custom IT management tools.
-In minutes, you’ll have a fully deployable and feature-packed knowledge base solution.
+In minutes, you’ll have a fully deployable and feature-packed tool.

+You can deploy it as a web-based or self-hosted knowledge base solution with our free and open-source low-code platform.

 ### Create and manage resources

-Our template is designed for businesses that need to centralize, organize, and manage knowledge.
+Our open-source knowledge base software is designed for businesses that need to centralize, organize, and manage knowledge.
 We’ve built our knowledge base tool around intuitive and navigable screens for creating, sorting, searching, and viewing information resources.

 We’ve provided simple [form interfaces](https://budibase.com/forms) for creating and searching knowledge entries.
 In just a few clicks, users can create new records, without the need for extensive technical skills.